Dr. David Lee Hill, Jr.

 Dr. Hill is a Diplomate of the American Board of Oral and Maxillofacial Surgery, a member of the American Association of Oral and Maxillofacial Surgeons, the International Congress of Oral Implantologists, the Academy of Osseointegration, the International Team for Implantology, North Carolina State Association of Oral and Maxillofacial Surgeons, North Carolina State Dental Association, the American Dental Association, and the American Association of Dental Research.

 Dr. Hill is an active sportsman, a deep sea fisherman, a cyclist, and an enthusiastic UNC Tar Heel fan.
-He enjoys spending time with his family, his wife, Olivia, and French bulldog, La Comtesse du Barry Hill (Tess).
+He enjoys spending time with his family, his wife, Olivia, his son Rémy Oliver, and French bulldog, La Comtesse du Barry Hill (Tess).

 - Diplomate of the American Board of Oral and Maxillofacial Surgery